splorp/npds-tracker-server/readme.md

 This command will return information about the current Java installation, including the version number and related software details.

-For example: ```java version "1.6.0_30"```
+For example: `java version "1.6.0_30"`

 ### Grab the source

 Download the [latest version](https://github.com/splorp/npds-tracker-server/archive/master.zip) of the NPDS Tracker Server source.
-Decompress the archive and move the files to a logical location on your system.
+Decompress the archive and move the entire directory to an appropriate location on your system.
+Technically, you can install and run the tracker software anywhere on your system (providing you have adequate file permissions), with all of the components residing in the same directory.
+The [Basic Set Up](#basic-set-up) section describes this type of installation.

 ## Basic Set Up